 ACLS suspected stroke algorithm: Managing acute ischemic stroke

 To test for stroke probability, instruct the patient to show their teeth or smile.
 Evaluate for facial droop.
 It is abnormal if one side of the face does not move as well as the other.
 Next, evaluate arm drift.
-Instruct the patient to close their eyes and extend both arms straight out, with the palms up for 10 seconds.
-It is abnormal if one arm does not move or one arm drifts down compared with the other.
+Instruct the patient to close their eyes and extend both arms straight out, with the palms up, for 10 seconds.
+It is abnormal if one arm does not move or if one arm drifts down compared with the other.
 Third, evaluate for abnormal speech.
-Have the patient say “you can’t teach an old dog new tricks.”
+Have the patient say, "You can't teach an old dog new tricks."
 It is abnormal if the patient slurs words, uses the wrong words, or is unable to speak.
 If any one of the 3 signs is abnormal, the probability of a stroke is 72%.

-Order the full set of printed crash cart cards
+Order the full set of printed crash cart cards.

 Identify signs and symptoms of a possible stroke and activate the emergency response system.